Are You Missing Out on Your VA Home Loan Benefits? 90% of Eligible Veterans Don’t Know This

 4. What if I have a low credit score?

-While VA loans are more flexible than conventional loans, most lenders look for a credit score of 620 or higher.
-However, some lenders may approve lower scores.
+While VA loans are more flexible than conventional loans, credit requirements vary by lender, though many look for moderate credit profiles.

 5. How long does it take to get a VA loan?